heeplr/rpi-cookstrap/README.md

 ## Why?
-If you work a lot with raspberry pi's, you find yourself repeatedly downloading OS images, copy them to the sdcard, customizing settings like wpa_supplicant.conf or enable ssh.
+If you work a lot with raspberry pi's, you find yourself repeatedly downloading OS images, customize settings like changing config.txt, set the password, install packages etc.
-You then have to boot the image and configure everything (installing packages, edit config files, etc.)

-With rpi-cookstrap you can set up everything beforehand and build the image by just running *bootstrap.sh*.
-When booting that image, it will setup itself attended or unattended.
+With rpi-cookstrap you can set up everything beforehand and build the final image by just running *bootstrap.sh*.
+When booting or logging into (default) that image, it will setup itself non-interactively (default) or interactively.

 You can also create new [plugins](#plugins) for complex tasks.